osteele/gojekyll/README.md

 | gojekyll   | single-threaded; warm cache | 0.61s  |
 | gojekyll   | multi-threaded              | 0.34s  |

+This isn't a fair comparison but Gojekyll doesn't use all the plugins that Jekyll does.
+In particular, `jekyll-mentions` parses each page's HTML.
+This could slow Gojekyll down once it's added.

 There's currently no way to disable concurrency or the cache.
 They were switched off by re-building the executable to produce these timings.

 In the multi-threaded case, whether the cache is warm or cold doesn't seem to matter.